CostBench: Evaluating Multi-Turn Cost-Optimal Planning and Adaptation in Dynamic Environments for LLM Tool-Use Agents: Experiment Details

 \subsubsection{Boundary Conditions}

-\paragraph{Cost Metrics.} For cost-related metrics, we exclude all datapoints where the agent fails to reach the goal state within the maximum of 20 turns, since comparing a trajectory that stops at an intermediate state with one that reaches the goal is not meaningful.
-When computing the total cost of each datapoint, we also disregard invalid search attempts.
+\paragraph{Cost Metrics.} For cost-related metrics, we exclude all data points where the agent fails to reach the goal state within the maximum of 20 turns, since comparing a trajectory that stops at an intermediate state with one that reaches the goal is not meaningful.
+When computing the total cost of each data point, we also disregard invalid search attempts.
 This design ensures that the reported cost reflects the agent’s genuine cost awareness, while disentangling it from its tool-use capability.

 \paragraph{Path Metrics.} For path-related metrics, we focus on evaluating genuine cost-optimal planning ability.
 Trajectories that fail to reach the goal state are excluded from metric computation to ensure that cost awareness is measured only on successful completions.
 To avoid being influenced by agents' tool calling ability and reflect true cost-optimal planning capability, we also exclude failed tool calls.
-We thereby disentagle agents' tool calling ability and cost-optimal planning ability.
+We thereby disentangle agents' tool calling ability and cost-optimal planning ability.